ellisonpyon/cs1302-latin-squares/README.md

 `Scanner` object an instance variable.
 This will help you stay in compliance with one of the non-functional requirements for this project.

+Finally, if you can point to a block of code in a method and describe what it does at a high level, then that block of code is a perfect candidate for refactoring into its own method.
+If you give the method a good name and a good Javadoc comment, then calling that method where the original block was placed will make your code more readable.
+If someone wants the details, then they can refer to the documentation for the method.
+For complicated loops, consider creating a method (with a good name) that handles a single iteration of the loop, then calling that method in your loop with appropriate parameter values.
+In many cases, this may be prefered over moving the loop itself into another method.
+The idea is to make your code easier to read for others as well as yourself.

 ## How to Download the Project